LuizHAssuncao/personal-website/about.md

 title: About
 ---

-I have over 7 years of experience developing software and I have worked at both startups and large organizations.
-While I’m on my way to becoming a proficient full-stack developer, my expertise is in building backend services, from API design until writing SQL queries.
+I have been working as Software Engineer and I have experience at startups and large organizations.
+My expertise is building backend services, from designing APIs to writing SQL queries.

-I love the process to build and maintain valuable software.
-Although hard engineering problems are often fun to solve, I’m more attracted to solving real customer problems with a business justification.
+I love the process of building and maintaining valuable software.
+Even though hard engineering problems are often fun to solve, I'm more attracted to solve real customer problems with a business justification.

-I’m driven by working with collaborative teams and absorbing context about the business.
+I'm driven by working with collaborative teams and I'm always interested to absorb context about the business.

 <ul>
   <li>